 Few countries can boast South Africa’s natural riches, cultural diversity, and pure scenic splendor, and we embrace all three in equal measure on this epic South Africa safari.
 This journey begins in Cape Town, one of the world’s most spectacular cities, nestled between iconic Table Mountain and the sparkling currents of the Atlantic.
-Here you’ll experience Cape Malay-influenced culture and the city’s poignant past, enjoy creative cuisine and local wines, and explore beautiful coastline.
+Here you can experience Cape Malay-influenced culture and the city’s poignant past, enjoy creative cuisine and local wines, and explore beautiful coastline.
 Venture into the Winelands for a night, tasting the Pinotage and Cap Classiques for which this wine region is famous, before topping off your adventure with an exciting Big Five safari.
-Lions, buffalo, elephants, rhino, and leopards — you name it and your naturalist guide will likely be able to find it in this wildlife-rich private reserve bordering legendary Kruger National Park.
-In Johannesburg, you’ll explore Rosebank before a final celebratory dinner.
+Lions, buffalo, elephants, rhino, and leopards — you name it and your naturalist guide will likely be able to find it in the wildlife-rich private reserves bordering legendary Kruger National Park.
 From the wilderness to bustling Cape Town and the utterly scenic Cape coast, this itinerary provides the ultimate introduction to South Africa.

 Boundless Journeys’ partners in Africa are widely recognized as among the best safari outfitters on the continent.
 In addition to experienced guides, first-class vehicles, and a diverse selection of camp and lodge options, our partners’ conservation efforts and community-mindedness are great matches for Boundless Journeys’ core philosophy.